maciejk77/CV/README.md

 # **Maciek Kurek**
 ###### pronounced: [ Ma-ts-e-ek ]

-Previously acomplished digital marketer (gaming and telco) turned developer in March 2015 when I have decided to pursue my passion for technology by completing intensive coding bootcamp.
+Web Developer who retrained in March 2015 at Makers Academy.
+Previously accomplished digital marketer at gaming and telco companies, seeking an opportunity to contribute with the range of skills,  passion for web technology an insatiable hunger for knowledge.

 ## Skills